Paul Suttles Systems Administrator

 Paul also has a hand in maintaining and developing CTL's online presence through various content management systems.
 From day-to-day site edits to CMS upgrades and maintenance of a number of web sites that are the culmination of a partnership between CTL and other departments on campus, Paul deals directly with staff and faculty within CTL and across campus to keep CTL's online presence organized and up-to-date.

-Paul has 14+ years of experience in his role at CTL.
-He began with the unit in the summer of 2003 as an IT support contact through Campus Information Technology Partnerships (CITP), then a unit of EITS.
-In the spring of 2013, he joined CTL full time and took on the role of systems administrator for the department.
+Paul has 15+ years of experience in his role at CTL.
+He began with the unit in the summer of 2003 working full time as an IT support contact through Campus Information Technology Partnerships (CITP), then a unit of EITS.
+In the spring of 2013, he joined CTL officially and took on the role of Systems Administrator for the department.

 Paul’s interests away from CTL include photography, boxing, reading, woodworking, hiking, local music and following Georgia Bulldog athletics.